 The UWB Alliance takes a proactive position to influence regulatory matters in our mission to:

-- Protect and develop coexistence strategies for UWB bands with new evolving radio regulations (e.g. 6 GHz)
+- Develop effective coexistence strategies for UWB bands with new evolving radio regulations

-Working together with our members, we chair, orchestrate and promote end-to-end vendor agnostic interoperability built upon current and newly-emerging standards such as IEEE 802.15.4z in our mission to:
+Working together with our members, we chair, orchestrate, and promote end-to-end vendor agnostic interoperability built upon newly published and already widely adopted standards – such as IEEE 802.15.4z – in our mission to:

 Advocate UWB Technology